 Jawaharlal Nehru family:

 Grandson: Sanjay Gandhi

 - It is really surprising that the first head of state for the Playboy’s controversial pages was Jawaharlal Nehru.
 The Prime Minister of Indian and an inspiration figure who has enlightened India through all circumstances had himself published on the Playboy magazine.
 The Indian embassy claimed that it was not his Interview and that they have just jotted down information from Nehru’s various public appearances and not taken a face to face interview.

 - There’s a picture of him flirting with Edwina Mountbatten.

-- There were rumors that he was a chain smoker.
+- There were rumours that he was a chain smoker.

-- He is seen chilling out with some girls in swimsuits which were very surprising.
+- He is seen chilling out with some girls in swimsuits which was very surprising.